The fact that most businesses fail within five years is hardly news for anyone with a pulse on the startup community.

 Whether you have 1 or 50 employees, the same laws apply to your business.
 For one reason or another, many startups fail to provide clearly defined, formal working agreements when hiring new personnel.
 They treat the terms and conditions of an employment very much like their website’s T&C – it only becomes important once you made it big.

-There are several reasons why you want to consider formalizing employee contracts up front.
+There are several reasons why you want to consider formalising employee contracts up front.
 For one – it’s the law, dummy.
 The government wants you to define your company’s relationship with every new employee.
 Are some of them going to be working as independent contractors?
 Is that even legal?
 How much will you be paying them?
 If you’re struggling to follow all the necessary procedures, consider seeking legal advice.
 Yes, hiring lawyers as a young startup can be costly.
 Most of the time, it ends up not being nearly as costly as not hiring one.

 On a human level, a formal working agreement is the first step to a happy future employee.
 Him having a clear picture of his salary and benefits, his work hours and various job responsibilities give him some much-needed work security and a piece of mind.
-It also allows your new hire to effectively organize his personal life, which seems to be a growing concern for new startup employees.
+It also allows your new hire to effectively organise his personal life, which seems to be a growing concern for new startup employees.

 If you’re still not convinced, there are plenty of selfish reasons to use employee contracts as well.
 Many companies choose to integrate non-disclosure and non-compete clauses directly in these agreements.
 That way, you get to protect your intellectual property and make sure your new CTO can’t start working for your direct competitors, even if he starts absolutely dreading working for you.